dmuth/fivestarstats/README.txt

-Welcome to the Fivestar Stats module!
+Welcome to the Fivestar Stats Drupal module!

 I wrote this module to scratch an itch of mine: I wanted a way to get voting stats, and also to catch abuses of the voting system (a single user